-Though not a governmental or licensing agency, upon receiving a formal "Ethics Complaint" the Silver City Regional Association of REALTORS® through its regional Grievance and Professional Standards Committees, will conduct investigations and hearings involving members to enforce those professional standards.
-The regional committees are comprised of members of our association, the Las Cruces Association of REALTORS® and the Deming/Luna County Board of REALTORS®.
+Though not a governmental or licensing agency, upon receiving a formal "Ethics Complaint" the Silver City Regional Association of REALTORS® through the New Mexico Association of REALTORS Grievance and Professional Standards Committees, will conduct investigations and hearings involving members to enforce those professional standards.

 Our Association also offers ombudsman services to members, clients, and consumers.
 An ombudsman is an individual appointed to receive and resolve disputes through constructive communication and advocating for consensus and understanding.